LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/deployment.rst.txt

 ----------------------

-This varies quite a bit based on the language and framework your app uses, along with particular host or service you are using.
+This varies quite a bit based on the language and framework your app uses, along with the particular host or service you are using.
 We provide resources on deploying Spring Boot applications to Pivotal Cloud Foundry, and on deploying .NET MVC applications to Azure App Service.